 Top Dairy-Free Protein Powder

 6. MRM Egg White Protein

 Whey protein isolate is not, in the strictest sense, “dairy,” but if you are sensitive to dairy you might want to avoid it just in case.
-And if you do that but still want a protein powder that won’t aggravate your stomach, this dairy-free powder could be the right one for you.
+And if you do that but still want a protein powder that won’t aggravate your stomach, this egg-based powder could be the right one for you.
 It is free from lactose and gluten, so there should be a reduced chance of digestive issues.
 (Just to be clear: whey protein isolate also does not contain lactose, but some whey powders are sweetened with lactose, the sugar found in milk)

-Every scoop consists of 120 calories and 23 grams of fat-free protein that is derived from egg whites.
+Every scoop will give you 120 calories of refueling and 23 grams of fat-free protein derived from egg whites.
 There are also 4 grams of carbohydrates, electrolytes, vitamin D, and 18 amino acids.

 This protein blend also contains MRM Digest-ALL, a dietary supplement consisting of 100% plant-based enzymes that help improve digestion.

 If you have egg sensitivity, this will not be the protein powder for you.
 Some people might also find it too sweet, as it’s sweetened with Stevia and monk fruit.

 - 23 grams of fat-free protein per serving

 - This protein powder is sweetened with Stevia and monk fruit and some people may find it to be too sweet

 - People who are sensitive to eggs could experience digestive upset